xhafan/blog/_posts/2018-12-04-rewrite-a-legacy-application-using-ddd-tdd-.net-and-coreddd-library.md

     }
 }
 ```
 The test passes.
-Please note that the command handler test should test just the command handler and the happy path of the domain code, any branching (=if) in the domain entity code should be covered by a domain tests and not command handler tests.
+Please note that the command handler test should test just the command handler and the happy path of the domain code, any branching (=if) in the domain entity code should be covered by the domain tests and not command handler tests.
 Also, this test is [Chicago style TDD](https://softwareengineering.stackexchange.com/questions/123627/what-are-the-london-and-chicago-schools-of-tdd) test, which adds value of knowing that things work end to end.
 Let's see how [London style TDD](https://softwareengineering.stackexchange.com/questions/123627/what-are-the-london-and-chicago-schools-of-tdd) unit test would look like (with the help of mocking library [FakeItEasy](https://www.nuget.org/packages/FakeItEasy)):
 ```c#
 using FakeItEasy;